Blackburn & Snow: Post-breakup

-Following a breakup with Blackburn in 1967, Snow joined Dan Hicks and his Hot Licks as a singer.
-After living in Indonesia, London and Scotland, she returned to California in the 1980s as Halimah Collingwood.
-Broadcasting as Halimah the Dreamah on Humboldt State University-owned KHSU radio in Arcata, since 1991 she has hosted "Ethnic Excursions", a program devoted to playing and discussion of international music styles.
 Jeff Blackburn joined Moby Grape in the mid-seventies; with Bob Mosley he formed the Jeff Blackburn Band which with the addition of Neil Young and Johnny Craviotto became The Ducks, playing a series of impromptu bar gigs in Santa Cruz, California in 1977.
 During this time, Blackburn co-wrote "My My, Hey Hey (Out of the Blue)" with Young.
 Blackburn continued to perform, based in Santa Cruz with his band Buck N the Odds.
-In 1999, the mid-sixties Blackburn & Snow recordings from Trident Productions were finally released as a 20-song compact disc, titled Something Good for Your Head.

 On January 7, 2023 Collingwood announced, via her Facebook page, that Jeff Blackburn had died the previous night from undiagnosed ailments.
 He was 77.
+Neil Young released High Flyin′, a live recording of The Ducks, in April 2023.